raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 If you want to store your stuff on the board, you can do this with the 6 point bungee.
 Its a useful way to make sure your belongings are safe and secure.

+### Ultralight Design

-* Designed for every excursion.
+Designed for every excursion.
 10' x 30" x 6" and can hold up to 275 lbs.
 Weighs an ultralight 17 lbs when inflated for easy transport.

+### Anti-Slip Design - Dog Friendly!

-* Topped with a textured and comfortable EVA deck for secure paddling while on deck.
+Topped with a textured and comfortable EVA deck for secure paddling while on deck.
 Plus, Weekender-10' is dog-friendly!

+### East to inflate and deflate

-* Easily deflate and roll your board when not in use.
+Easily deflate and roll your board when not in use.
 When deflated and rolled, Weekender-10' measures at only 11"x36".
 Stash it anywhere from your Prius, your closet, to your garage.

-* Constructed from durable, ArmorStrength PVC.
-A tough build means tough riding.
-Compared to traditional SUPs, Retrospec iSUPs fare better when in contact with rocks, shoals, and any dings that occur along the way.
+### All the accessories you need to get started

-* Includes everything you need to get your afloat.
+Includes everything you need to get your afloat.
 An adjustable lightweight paddle, carry bag, high-pressure dual action pump, removable fins, leash, and waterproof phone case.

 ## Verdict

 ### 5/5

+### ⭐⭐⭐⭐⭐

 ### Pros